 The residents owe thanks as well to Jim Gill, a former president of the Long Branch Historical Society who arranged for the preliminary archaeological dig at the school in 1984, conducted by archaeologist Dena Doroszenko.
 The archaeological evidence related to the Parkview School property was a key talking point in the letters that large numbers of residents sent out.

-A French elementary school will be opened in the future at the site.
-Another school board, the Toronto Catholic District School Board, has leased the school property and the school building has served as an elementary school since September 2012.
+A French elementary school, École élémentaire Micheline-Saint-Cyr, is currently located at the site.
+Another school board, the Toronto Catholic District School Board (TCDSB), had leased the school property right after the sale.
+The property, which was renamed St. Josaphat Catholic School when it operated as a TCDSB school, has served as an elementary school since September 2012.

-The school has been extensively renovated and the grounds have been cleaned up.
+The school has been extensively renovated and the grounds have been cleaned up and subsequently extensively landscaped.
 The grass in the green space is now neatly trimmed; the entire property communicates a sense of renewal.
-The grass was cut in the past but now the work is done with additional care.
+The grass was cut in the past but now the work has been done in recent years with additional care.
 It has been a delight for residents to walk by the school and see the changes.

 Every day during the week during the school year, you can see school children playing on the school grounds during recess periods.
 When the school is closed on weekends and in the summer, the grounds provide a green space for local children and adolescents to play games of soccer, baseball, and touch football.
 It’s also an ideal venue for dog walking, playing with a Frisbee, and riding a bicycle.
 In the winter, neighbourhood children are often seen tobogganing and snowboarding at the embankment at the northern boundary of the grounds.